zooniverse/aggregation/docs/source/ouroboros.rst

 And this annotation is for an image where the user has marked two penguins.
 Each penguins has 3 important fields

-* x,y - coordinates
+* 'x','y' - coordinates
-* value - adult or chick
+* 'value' - adult or chick

 In the above example, we see that for Penguin 1 there is a negative x coordinate - this is due to a problem with the UI and this marking should be ignored.
 Note that as always for images because computer graphics is a bit silly, 0,0 (the origin) for images is the top left hand corner.